8 Amazing Historical Hair Care Facts

-Most of us take health and hygiene seriously and wash and cleanse our body and hair on a daily basis.
+These days, most of us wash our hair regularly, often on a daily basis.
 But it wasn’t always so.
-Throughout history, different civilisations have had different approaches to sanitation and cleanliness, and hair care was often pretty low on the scale of importance.
+Throughout history, civilisations have taken different approaches to sanitation and cleanliness, with hair care often pretty low on the scale of importance.
 Much of the emphasis was placed on reducing unpleasant odours and dressing.

-So, let’s take a journey back in to the mists of time to discover some of the odd potions and techniques our ancestors used for their historical hair care.
+Get ready for some surprising and even grotesque hair care facts as we journey back in to the mists of time to discover some of the odd potions and techniques our ancestors used for their hair care.

-Ancient Egypt was a hot, dry place in the desert.
-A bit like modern Egypt.
-Hair moisturisers gave protection from the arid climate, and Egyptian women would use a healthy dose of castor oil and almond oil, which they believed also promoted hair growth by massaging it into the scalp.
+Ancient Egypt was a hot and dry.
+Hair moisturisers gave protection from the arid climate, and Egyptian women would massage a healthy dose of castor oil and almond oil into their scalp, which they believed also promoted hair growth.

-Assyrian kings and nobility around 1500 BC liked curly hair, and to achieve the look they had their hair curled with iron bars heated in a fire, starting a trend that lasts today – albeit a little more safely.
+Assyrian kings and nobility around 1500 BC liked curly hair.
+To achieve the look, they had their hair curled with iron bars heated in a fire, starting a trend that lasts today – albeit a little more safely.

 Try this recipe for a French pomade from the 1700s,